LAG1996/Autline/README.md

 I'm using the Meteor package.
 In particular, I'm using

 - JavaScript
-- AngularJS
+- BlazeJS
 - MongoDB
 - HTML
 - CSS ([Bootstrap](https://getbootstrap.com/))

+I'm also using some miscellaneous packages provided by Meteor to handle routing and such.

 ## Does it work?

-**Autline** isn't in a working state just yet, as I'm still planning out its architecture.
-Right now, it's just a mock-up.
+*Autline* isn't in a working state just yet, as I'm still planning out its architecture.
+Right now, it's just a mock-up so that I can figure out what goes where.
 However, you can check out the old [app](https://heroletter.herokuapp.com/views/story_editor.html#) to get an idea of its basic functionality.
 As usual with these solo prototypes, you can expect some bugs.
 It works *mostly* well :)